LIAAD/Tweet2Story-demo/README.md

 When you press the *Extract!* button, the web app will take you to the second panel (2.), after a computation time of ~15 seconds.
 On this page, you can choose how you want to visualize the extracted narrative on panel d).
 Currently, you can only see the annotations, however we are planning to implement the features in the other buttons in the future.
 The end product of the Tweet2Story framework is shown on panel e).

-### Known Bug
+### Known Bug :rotating_light:

-There is no "back" button at this moment, so if you want to make another extraction with different tweets, you will need to reload the page and it will take you to the first panel (1.) again.
+**There is no "back" button at this moment, so if you want to make another extraction with different tweets, you will need to reload the page and it will take you to the first panel (1.) again.**

-## Structure
+## Structure :hammer_and_wrench:

 The main package is called "Text2Story", because that is the name of the [main project](https://text2story.inesctec.pt/) behind this web app.
 However, the entire backend of this app contains the logic and implementation of the Tweet2Story framework.